fsajedi22/dataviz-project-template-proposal/README.md

 * Have a slider at the top for the different years and have the Cholopleth map change based on the year
 * Have a pie chart shown for all the religions to give the user more information

-## Milestones

- * Week 13 - Fix the missing countries
- * Week 14 - Try to have a way for user to move globe around
- * Week 15 - Finishing touches and presentation